peterfelfer/AtomBlend-II/README.md

 `Camera distance` - Change the distance of the camera to the tip<br/>
 `Camera rotation` - Change the start of the rotation of the tip<br/>
 `Camera elevation` - Change the elevation of the camera<br/>
-`Background color` - Change the background color of the rendering<br/>
+`Background color` - Change the background color of the rendering.
+Currently, transparent backgrounds aren't available for video rendering<br/>
 `Frames` - Total frame of your video, the approximal duration of the video is also shown<br/>
 `Number of rotations` - Change the number of rotations in your video<br/>
 `Animation mode` - Change the animation of your video.
 You can select between: